wilixx/wilixx.github.io/_pages/about.md

 * [8/2022] Paper entitled 'Optimal Job Scheduling and Bandwidth Augmentation in Hybrid Data Center Networks', accepted by IEEE Global Communications Conference, 2022 ([Full text download](https://ieeexplore.ieee.org/document/10001450)).
 * [7/2020] Involved in 5G development as a PhD Candidate in Information and Telecommunication Engineering at Xidian University.
 * [6/2020] Obtained Master's degree in Xidian University.
-* [9/2019] Completed internship program in Huawei Research Center, 3 months.
+* [9/2019] Completed internship program in HW Research Center, 3 months.
 * [4/2019] Completed internship program in Intel Mobile Communication，6 months.
 * [3/2019] One paper was rejected by ICIP 2019.
 * [9/2018] Completed internship program in SAP Research Center，6 months.